-It serves mainly the city of Santiago de Cuba and surrounding areas.
-Every week (especially during the high season from December to April) a few international flights bring tourists going to the all-inclusive resorts located along the coast (from Chivirico to Baconao).
+It serves mainly the city of Santiago de Cuba and surrounding areas; and a few international flights bring tourists going to the all-inclusive resorts located along the coast (from Chivirico to Baconao), especially during the high season from December to April.

 The airport is named in memory of Lt.
 General José Antonio de la Caridad Maceo y Grajales (1845-1896) who was second-in-command of the Cuban Army of Independence.

-The Santiago de Cuba airport is basically a turbo-prop center but jet aircrafts also fly to this airport.
-It handles both domestic flights (~ 80%) and international flights (~20%).
+The "Aeropuerto Internacional Antonio Maceo" handles both domestic flights (~ 80% of traffic) and international flights (~20% of taffic).
 It has 1 Passenger Terminal, 1 Cargo Terminal and 12 Aircraft Stands.
-There’s no jet bridge, so mobile staircases are used for embarking and disembarking passengers onto the tarmac
+There’s no jet bridge, so mobile staircases are used for embarking and disembarking passengers onto the tarmac.

 The terminal building is air-conditioned and non-smoking except in one designated area.
-For more information about this airport, facilities, formalities, arrivals/departures, and photos, please click the links in the right menu.
+For more information about this airport, facilities, formalities, arrivals/departures, and photos, please click the links in the left menu.